cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 Your server is set up, your environment is installed along with your solutions and the application is ready to go.

-This is the base you will be maintaining, with bug fixes, change requests or just plain improvements.
+This is the base you will be maintaining, with bug fixes, change requests or just simple improvements.
 Maybe you're just adding features that are in the pipeline already.

 # Changes